Yang Hyun-suk

-Yang Hyun-suk (born January 9, 1970) is a South Korean music executive, rapper, dancer, songwriter, and record producer.
+Yang Hyun-suk (born January 9, 1970) is a South Korean music executive, rapper, singer, dancer, songwriter, and record producer.
 He rose to fame as a member of Seo Taiji and Boys during the 1990s.
 After the group disbanded, he founded and became the executive producer and chairman of YG Entertainment, the fourth-largest record company in South Korea.

 Career

 1992–1996: Seo Taiji & Boys

 Seo Taiji & Boys was formed in 1991 with Seo Taiji, Lee Juno and Yang Hyun-seok.
 Yang said he first met Seo when the musician came to him to learn how to dance when Yang was a dancer (Yang danced in the Korean dance crew "Spark"(which is considered the first Korean breaking dance group) and in the dancing group "Park Nam Jung and friends").
 "Blown away" by his music, Yang offered to join the group and they later recruited Lee who was one of the top dancers in Korea.
 The group was influential on the Korean music scene, famous for their single, "Nan Arayo" ("I Know").
 The group received criticism for some of their albums, most notably for the song, "Shidaeyugam" ("Regret of the Times"), to which fan backlash led to the abolition of the Pre-censorship law in 1996.
 The group disbanded in 1996 and each member went on to pursue solo careers.